rn/utils/README.md

 This is a repository where I dump miscellaneous utilities and other code.
 Some of it is work in progress.

+- [`photo`](./photo): A collection of scripts to manage meta-data and other things for scanned films/photos.
 - [`rpncalc`](./rpncalc): A text based calculator (written in Python), which uses Reverse Polish Notation (like HP pocket calculators).
 It's also handy for low level work as it prints